cvilaplana/SH-TBL/README.txt

 Platform: x86_64-pc-linux-gnu (64-bit) running under: Ubuntu 18.04.5 LTS
 Memory: 32 gb RAM recommended

-R software has been used to develop the code using the following packages an versions:
+R software has been used to develop the code using the following packages and versions:
 	- DESeq2 1.40.2
         - WGCNA  1.72-1
+	- readxl 1.4.3
         - WriteXLS 6.4.0
-        - gdata 2.19.0
         - genefilter 1.82.1
+	- ggplot2 3.5.1
-        - ggbeeswarm 0.7,2
+        - ggbeeswarm 0.7.2
         - ggpubr 0.6.0
         - pheatmap 1.0.12
         - qusage 2.34.0
+	- tidyr 1.3.1
+	- clusterProfiler 4.10.1
+	- org.Hs.eg.db 3.18.0
+	- biomaRt 2.58.2

 R is maintained by an international team of developers who make the language available through the web page of The Comprehensive R Archive Network.
 This web page provides the instructions for downloading and using R (https://rstudio-education.github.io/hopr/starting.html).

 #  Analysis workflow R - scripts

-* script1.R - Required for figures 2a, 2b and 3b.
+* script1.R - Required for figures 2b, 3a and 3b.
 DEG determination and compartment enrichment analysis.
-* script2.R - Required for WGCNA processed generated modules and corresponding Qusage enrichment.
+* script2.R - Required for WGCNA processed generated modules, corresponding Qusage enrichment, and transcription factor analysis.

 * somefunctions.R - Required to run script1.R